Procedure Guide ·Heartworm Treatment ·2026

 Recovery & Aftercare

-Strict exercise restriction for 2-3 months — this is the hardest part.
-No running, playing, or excitement.
-Crate rest or confined to a small room.
-Leash walks for bathroom only.
-As worms die and decompose, fragments travel to the lungs.
-Exercise increases heart rate and blood flow, risking fatal pulmonary thromboembolism.
+Strict exercise restriction for 2-3 months.
+No running, playing, or excitement - crate rest, leash walks for bathroom only.
+As worms die, fragments travel to the lungs; exercise increases blood flow, risking fatal pulmonary thromboembolism.
 Exercise restriction is life or death

 Total Cost - $1,000-$3,000